anduandutu/CV/README.md

 by Sony for the PS4 platform.
 If the software was non-compliant, I had to enter new bugs in the JIRA environment in order to insure that the next software version would match the standards.
 ### EDUCATION
-Bachelor’s degree - Politehnica University of Bucharest ( GPA: 4.0 )
+#### Bachelor’s degree - Politehnica University of Bucharest
-October 2017 - July 2021 Specialised in System Engineering.
+Duration : October 2017 - July 2021
+Remarks : Specialised in System Engineering, with a GPA of 4.0 .
-High School - Nicolae Titulescu National College - Pucioasa
+#### High School - National College Nicolae Titulescu, Pucioasa
+Duration: 2013-2017
+Remarks: During high-school i have taken part in various programming competitions such as OJI, GREPIT , InfoEducație.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for